CalebJohn/joplin-math-mode/README.md

 - [ ] Add a markdown-It renderer plugin to get the output on both views
 - [ ] Math input on any line that starts with =, or has the form `variable =`
 - [ ] Fix math mode greedily highlighting after \`\`\`math (probably need a custom mode)
+- [ ] Support BigNums/derivatives and other advanced operations for ergonomically